sorialexandre/steam-os-custom-install/readme.md

 ---

-### 4️⃣ Copy the Script to the SteamOS Desktop
+### 4️⃣ Final Step

-Once in the installer desktop:
+Once in the SteamOS installer desktop:

 1. Copy the script`steam-os-custom-install.sh` to your **Desktop**.

----

-### 5️⃣ Apply Execute Permissions

-Open the terminal and run:
+2. Open the terminal and apply execute permissions by run:
 ```bash
 sudo chmod +x /Desktop/steam-os-custom-install.sh
 ```

----

-### 6️⃣ Run the Script

-Launch the installer from the terminal with:
+3. Launch the installer from the terminal with:
 ```bash
 sudo ./Desktop/steam-os-custom-install.sh
 ```